godotengine/godot-website/collections/_article/funding-breakdown-and-hiring-process.md

 The hiring process for Godot works differently than it does for traditional software companies.
 In traditional software companies, job postings are listed and candidates are evaluated until one is eventually hired.
 New hires need to go through an on-boarding process and it takes time for them to fully understand and get familiar with how the current project works.
 This process often requires significant assistance from their peers (preventing them from doing their own work) until the new hire feels comfortable and productive.
 It is possible that this new person will never fully onboard or perform as expected and companies accept this cost.

 For Godot, the process works differently.
 We typically do not make public job postings, we identify individuals who are already knowledgeable about Godot, have experience in areas that need more contributions, and work well with other contributors.
-As Godot is a highly popular FOSS software project (nearing 2,000 contributors), it is typically not difficult for us to find such individuals for most areas of the engine.
+As Godot is a highly popular FOSS software project (over 2,000 contributors), it is typically not difficult for us to find such individuals for most areas of the engine.

 This way, when enough funding is available, we can ask these contributors if they would like to work full (or part) time for the Godot project so they can continue working on what they are already working on, but dedicate several more hours to Godot as well.
 This significantly accelerates the pace of Godot development and ensures that donation funds are always used on hires that will maximize the return on investment.